-- External users associated with the provider, who never logged in as local users to Rancher
+- External users associated with the provider, but who never logged in as local users to Rancher.

 As this operation may lead to a loss of many resources, you may want to add a safeguard on the provider.
-To ensure this cleanup process doesn't run when the auth provider is disabled, add a special annoation to the corresponding auth config.
+To ensure that this cleanup process doesn't run when the auth provider is disabled, add a special annotation to the corresponding auth config.

 For example, to add a safeguard to the Azure AD provider, annotate the

 azuread authconfig object: